OVI Defense Attorney in Dayton

 OVI violations can result in jail time, fines and fees, community service, and/or mandatory alcohol treatment programs.
 In addition to these criminal penalties, a conviction could also result in personal repercussions such as increased insurance premiums or lost job opportunities.
 If you are charged with an OVI offense, it is important to find legal representation right away.

-Being arrested for Operating a Vehicle under the Influence (OVI) is a life changing event.
-The moment the police officer charges you with the crime of OVI your life can be turned upside down.
+Being arrested for Operating a Vehicle under the Influence (OVI) or Driving while under the Influence (DUI) is a life changing event.
+The moment the police officer charges you with the crime of OVI or DUI your life can be turned upside down.
 Kane Law Offices can help you protect build a strong defense and obtain a positive outcome to your case.

 OVI Practice Areas